HPEG banner

 Waste-to-EnergySolar PowerConstruction Management

 Fuel from vegetable-based oils is not a new idea.
-Rudolph Diesel demonstrated the first diesel engine that ran on peanut oil.
-He became something of an alternative energy evangelist and in 1912, a year before his death, Diesel predicted that vegetable oils would become as important a source of fuel as petroleum products.
+Rudolph Diesel demonstrated the first diesel engine, which ran on peanut oil.
+He became something of an alternative energy evangelist and in 1912, a year before his death and over a century ago, Diesel predicted that vegetable oils would become as important a source of fuel as petroleum products.

 [ see: How Rudolf Diesel's engine changed the world ]

-Hawaii Pacific Energy Group's clean energy mission is to be a leader in producing bioenergy at a cost on par with traditional energy resources, on lands not suitable for food crops while ensuring social inclusion and long-term economic, sustainable activities that improve the enviroment as a secondary benefit.
+Hawaii Pacific Energy Group's clean energy mission is to be a leader in producing bioenergy at a cost on par with traditional fossil fuel-based energy resources, on lands not suitable for food crops while aiming for social inclusion and long-term economic, sustainable activities that improve the enviroment as a secondary benefit.
 One means to accomplish this endeavour is by generating biofuels that can be used in place of conventional fossil fuels.
-Together with Green Reclamation Inc., we are developing the production of biofuels derived from the Pongomia tree that can be used in place of conventional petroleum-based diesel.
+We are developing the production of biofuels derived from the Pongomia tree seeds that can be used in place of conventional petroleum-based diesel or as a sustainable aviation fuel (SAF).

 Millettia pinnata, or Pongamia, is a tree that originally natively grows along rocky and sandy shores and in mangrove forests.
 Its flowers are pink to white and quite fragrant.
 After pollination by insects, a pale brown fruit pod is formed.
-The seeds inside the pods contain pongam oil that traditionally was used as an illuminant in oil lamps, but after refinement into biodiesel, it can be used in place of petroleum-based diesel or aircraft fuels.
+The seeds inside the pods contain oil that traditionally was used as an illuminant in oil lamps, but after refinement into biodiesel, it can be used in place of petroleum-based diesel or as sustainable aviation fuels.

 Pongamia grove